Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: fidelity strange correlators of ASPT and clean SPT

-In this section, we show that the strange correlator of ASPT phases is equivalent to the strange correlator of clean SPT phases assuming the ASPT phase has a clean limit.
+In this section, we show that the fidelity strange correlator of ASPT phases is equivalent to that of SPT in the pure state assuming the ASPT phase has a clean limit.